Igeorgemichael/Igeorgemichael/README.md

 ---

-I am **Michael George**, a passionate Cloud Engineer student with a thirst for knowledge

 I'm a student at **Alt-school Africa** I'm currently, specializing in Cloud Engineering.
 My fascination with the cloud stems from its ability to revolutionize the way we build, deploy, and scale applications.
 I am excited to be part of this dynamic field, where innovation and continuous learning are the norms.

 I'm Open to Collaboration!